 Of the 113 active cannabinoids discovered in cannabis plants so far, you’re probably most familiar with tetrahydrocannabinol, or THC, the psychoactive cannabinoid responsible for the

 high commonly associated with cannabis.
-You might have also heard of cannabidiol, or CBD, which is non-psychoactive.
+You might have also heard of cannabidiol, or CBD, which is non-intoxicating.
 The names of the other 111 are inventive variants of the cannabi- prefix.

 But CBD has a lesser-known cannabinoid cousin called cannabidivarin, or CBDV.
 The chemical structure of CBD and CBDV is similar but distinct; CBDV is a shorter compound, with two fewer methylene bridges.
 Although CBDV was first isolated in 1969, there have been no clinical trials focusing on the medical applications of CBD’s little cousin until recently.

 In fact, it wasn’t until 2012 and 2013 that groundbreaking studies in the British Journal of Pharmacology and PeerJ demonstrated first behavioral and then molecular evidence that CBDV reduced or prevented seizures in rats.
 The studies used CBDV extracted and supplied by British pharmaceutical company GW Pharma, which manufactures a range of cannabinoid products.

 Now GW Pharma hopes to unlock the anticonvulsant potential of CBDV in Australian clinical trials involving epilepsy patients.
 The pharmaceutical giant is conducting clinical trials of its CBD product Epidiolex in Australian states New South Wales and Queensland to determine whether the product is effective for children suffering from severe, treatment-resistant childhood epilepsy disorders, such as Dravet syndrome.
 Governments in both states are providing funding for the trials.